UoB-HPC/locally/README.md

 ### What about systemd?

-It's likely a systemd package will be installed as an indirect dependency, however, this is parallel to your system's own systemd daemon running with root so it's mostly useless.
+It's likely a systemd package will be installed as an indirect dependency at some point, however, this is parallel to your system's own systemd daemon running with root so it's mostly useless.